KIT-IAI/SDM_Plugin_3DTiles/README.md

 The 3DTiles Plugin is a Python plugin for the KITModelViewer Python API ...
 <img width="" alt="" src="">

-## User Interface

-The user interface is based on [wxWidgets](https://www.wxwidgets.org/) and was made with [wxFormBuilder](https://github.com/wxFormBuilder/wxFormBuilder).

 ## Dependencies

 |Package Name         |Install Command                            |